RAF - Air Defence Radar Museum

 Following its most successful year ever, the RAF Radar Museum has thrown open its doors with an air of celebration as it has recently taken over the top spot as the best local visitor attraction according to those that know - the people who visit it.
 But it wasn't always the case.
 The museum sits on the site of one of our most Top Secret military bases and didn't even appear on a map.
 That all changed when the Cold War ended and part of the base became a museum.

 The museum is a great place to visit for a day out in Norfolk and is fun for all the family.
 There are over 20 exhibition rooms as well as outdoor exhibits.
-Plus, there are 2 free presentations running throughout the day, one in the WWII Operations Room and one in the Cold War Operations Room and on Thursdays there is also a talk on the Bloodhound surface to air missile system!
-You can relive the experience of RAF staff who monitored the skies keeping us safe during the war and during the threat of nuclear war with the Soviet Union.
+There are 4 talks in the WWII room each day, and 4 talks in the Cold War room each day.
+Talks are given on the Bloodhound Missile when appropriate volunteers are on duty.

-This year the museum has undergone a complete makeover adding more rooms including a Nuclear Reporting Room, a Radio Room and a Communications Room, plus a room devoted to the Bloodhound missile system.
+This year the Museum again has undergone re-decoration, enhanced many of the 23 display rooms with additional items or information, and is opening the new Aggressor Room.
 We also have 3 aircraft Cockpits and you can get the chance to sit in the pilots seat of a Jaguar!

 An award winning, volunteer run, visitor attraction, the Museum offers an enjoyable and informative day out.
 Housed in the original Grade II listed 1942 radar operations building, the Museum, in addition to the exhibition spaces, offers the visitor a wide range of facilities and temporary exhibitions are available which change throughout the year.